Jacquep/TeamTimbre/README.md

 # Timbre

-### Synopsis
-***

-A JavaScript local live music event discovery application that uses the Eventful api to search for local live music.
+### A JavaScript local live music event discovery application that uses the Eventful api to search for local live music.

 ***